 - Sunday: Rest

-There is no problem if you can’t keep it like this as it was just an example.
+There is no problem if you can’t keep it like this.
+It was just an example.
 The 4 days/week protocol is 2 days on , 1 day off, 2 days on, 2 days off.

 Before starting this routine I suggest the 3 times per week Upper Lower Split routine just to get accustomed with the volume